SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/exercises/EXERCISE3/README.md

 To create a resource for our user we make use of the [`for_each`](https://developer.hashicorp.com/terraform/language/meta-arguments/for_each) meta-argument provided by Terraform.
 This allows us to create a resource for each element in the list of users.
 The `for_each` argument works on a map or a set, so we must transform our list of strings into a set via the [`toset`](https://www.terraform.io/docs/language/functions/toset.html) function.
 We access the value of the current iteration via `each.value`.
 The `subaccount_id` is set to the id of the subaccount we created in the previous exercise.

+> [!NOTE]
+> How does Terraform know that it first needs to create the subaccount and then assign the users to the role collection?
+Terraform automatically detects this dependency as we are using the output of the subaccount creation namely the `btp_subaccount.project.id` as parameter for the role collection assignment.
+Due to this Terraform knows that the role collection assignment can only be created after the subaccount has been created and creates a corresponding execution plan.
+Sometimes you must explicitly model this dependency and we will see how to that in [exercise 5](../EXERCISE5/README.md).

 That is already all we need to do.
 Save the changes.

 ### Step 3: Apply the changes